-In our research, and please inform us if you practice differently or if we have more learning to do (commenting is on below!), we found that scaled and finned fish can be considered kosher, and that salmon, even when skinned, can be considered kosher because it is unmistakably salmon.
+In our research, we found that scaled and finned fish can be considered kosher and that salmon, even when skinned, can be considered kosher because it is unmistakably salmon.
 The Orthodox Union explains, “we still endorse the idea of buying skinless salmon [without scales visible].
 So long as the consumer is familiar with what salmon is supposed to look like, we are not concerned that another fish will be substituted for salmon which is not kosher.”

 Most of our salmon products are sold skin-on, including all salmon species fillets and portions plus the bulk of our smoked salmon products.
 Some of our value-added products like our smoked salmon dip or ravioli do not come skin-on, thus not showing their scales, but we can proudly guarantee that these products were made with the same salmon that you’ll recognize in our quality wild Alaska sockeye fillets and portions.